Key Terms in Microbiome Projects

 When evaluating the microbiome of a sample based on sequencing data, specific key terms are often used, such as beta- and alpha diversity, dispersion, and taxonomy.
 At Biomcare we use these terms in the result reports accompanied by an introduction to the terminology.
-This page further present some key concepts in microbiome projects.

 Solving your microbiome problems

 We have more than +7 years of experience in analyzing microbiome data and structuring microbiome projects.
 Our team has worked on more than 50 microbiome projects spanning research, universities and commercial industries.

 Biomcare offers both microbiome services for small discovery projects, as well as large custom-designed microbiome projects.

 Contact us today and get a quote.
 We are standing by to service you.

 Different higher-level measures are often used to describe the microbiome in a sample.
 These do not provide information on changes in the abundance of specific taxa but allow us to access a broader change or difference in the composition of microorganisms.
 Alpha and beta diversity are examples of such measures.